RUNNs: Ritz-Uzawa Neural Networks for Solving Variational Problems: Mathematical framework

 \subsubsection{Approach 3}

-Replacing $\delta^k$ with $\frac{u^{k+1}-u^k}{\rho}$ in \eqref{eq:Uzawa_continuous0}, simplifying $u^{k+1}$ and rewriting the resulting equation as a minimization problem, we obtain the following two-step minimization scheme:
+Replacing $\delta^k$ with $\frac{u^{k+1}-u^k}{\rho}$ in \eqref{eq:Uzawa_continuous0}, simplifying $u^{k+1}$ and rewriting the resulting equation as a minimization problem, we obtain the following two-step minimization scheme: given $u^k\in\mathbb U$,

-The integrand of the second minimization does not converge to zero during the iterative process.
-In Section~\ref{section:Simplifications}, we show how this approach relates to the DRM, the Deep Double Ritz Method (D$^2$RM), and the Adjoint Ritz minimization with post-processing \cite{EYu2018DeepRitz,uriarte2023DoubleRitz}.
+The integrand of the second minimization does not tend to zero at converge.
+In Section~\ref{section:Simplifications}, we show how this approach relates to the Ritz, double Ritz, and adjoint Ritz methods \cite{EYu2018DeepRitz,uriarte2023DoubleRitz}.